nordyke/Backbone-Collection-Multi-Sort/README.markdown

 <pre>
 <code>
 //Backbone.Collection._add has been extended.
 First it calls the parent,
-//then it moves the model to correct position if asorted collection. var models = new MultiSortCollection
+//then it moves the new model to correct sort position if the collection is sorted var models = new MultiSortCollection
 		model;